As244-350-df/mastering-git/README.md

-hello git i am new to you
+hello git i am new to yo

+hello i cause a merge conflict